kvakvs/beam_bots/Doc/source/index.rst

 To read the sensors and world state, user can:

 *   Run SEE_SELF command to know bot's location.
-Origin is located under the back bumper of the toy car.
+Origin is located under the back bumper of the toy car (not the most brilliant location yes).
 *   Run SEE_OBSTACLES command, result will come as array of distances to ray cast hits.
 NOTE: That player car silhouettes also come as obstacles.

-.. comment:
-    *   Run SEE_BOTS command, result will come as a list of visible player cars in a limited depth cone.

 Motor power value unit is revolutions per second.
 Motor strength is hardcoded in the physical model.